ralphdaryn/agenda/README.md

 https://agendasite.netlify.app/

-A note taking application that creates, update, delete and stores data in the local web storage.
+A note taking application that creates, update, delete and stores data in the local web storage without saved data expiring.